Kapili at Hoopili

 Assigned parking is supported by the current remarks and prior data.
 Several listings explicitly say "one assigned stall," while others describe a garage plus a second open/assigned stall, indicating reserved parking is available in at least some units.
 The evidence is consistent enough to include at the building level.

-I looked for explicit deeded-parking wording like "deeded parking," "owned stall," or "parking included in deed" and found none.
-The remarks do confirm parking is assigned/included in the unit descriptions, but that is not the same as deeded ownership.
+I looked for explicit deeded-parking wording such as "deeded parking," "owned stall," or "parking included in deed," but found none.
+The remarks only describe parking configuration (garage, assigned stall, open stall), which is not enough to confirm deeded parking.

 No analysis available

-I searched for monthly parking charges, parking rental fees, or any mention of an added parking cost, but found none.
-The listings describe the number and type of stalls, not a separate parking fee.
+I searched for phrases like "parking fee," "monthly parking charge," "parking rental," or any added cost for parking, but found nothing.
+The remarks describe the number and type of stalls, but they do not mention any separate parking expense.

 No analysis available